brennanbrunsvik/hk_anis/README.md

 # Make HK stacks that incorporate radial anisotropy

 Take seismic receiver functions and make HK stacks, while accounting for radial anisotropy.
-This package accompanies the paper XXXXXXXXXXXXXXXXXXXXXX.
+This package accompanies the paper "Radial anisotropy in receiver function H−κ stacks" by Brennan Brunsvik and Zach Eilon, submitted to SRL on 2023/04/13.
 Please feel free to contact me (brennanbrunsvik@ucsb.edu) if you need any help or would like my collaboration.
 We would be very happy if somebody wanted to convert all of this to Python.

 - hk_ears.m: Make anisotropic HK stack on receiver functions from the IRIS-EARS dataset.
 Can loop over many stations, or just do one station.
 You can modify this to use receiver functions from any station.
--- hk_ta_kmsc.m: Temporary, make anisotropic HK stack for a unique format station, data output was from our MCMC work.
+  - hk_ta_kmsc.m: Temporary, make anisotropic HK stack for a unique format station, data output was from our MCMC work.

 - hk_error_ray_param.m: Calculate amount of error for a receiver function as a function of ray parameter.